Repair, Mix, and Master a Song with iZotope Elements Suite

 Vocal production with Nectar Elements

 Nectar Elements has the same basic workflow: it listens to the vocal and recommends settings that you can tweak.
-However, the tweaking is a bit more specific to vocal issues.

-Here's what the vocals sound like raw and then processed with Nectar Elements.
+This is what the vocals sound like raw and then processed with Nectar Elements.

 Mastering with Ozone Elements